horihiro/node-fitbit-livedata/README.md

 - Fitbit Tracker(Device) registered in the above account
     - Ionic
     - Charge HR

+  The following trackers are not verified yet.<br>
+  \# I don't have them
+  - Charge 2
+  - Alta HR
+  - Blaze
+  - Flyer
+  - Flex 2
+  - Surge
+  - Charge
+  - Flex
+  - One
+  - Zip
+  - Ultra
+  - Force
+  - Aria 2

 ## Remarks
 ### for Mac
-Using this module on macOS, you need to use a tracker which you have connected to your macOS previously.
+Using this module on macOS, you need to connect or sync the macOS and your tracker with the [official application](https://www.fitbit.com/jp/setup?platform=mac10_5) **only once** before using this module.

 ### for Windows
 Because of using [noble-uwp](https://github.com/jasongin/noble-uwp) (it's very useful !), the version of your windows has to be Creators Update or later.<br>